Middle School

 In the middle school years, grades 6 -8, Waldorf students enter a phase of deeper introspection, mirroring the self-awareness and emotional complexity that emerge during early adolescence.
 This shift is met with thoughtful guidance from their teachers, who continue to hold the whole child—intellect, emotion, and will—while introducing a more rigorous academic curriculum designed to meet their expanding capacities.

 By seventh grade, students display a growing curiosity about the world and a budding ability to think critically and independently.
 Subjects such as chemistry, physics, algebra, and Renaissance history are brought to life through hands-on experiments, artistic renderings, and narrative storytelling, while writing, drawing, and speech work deepen their understanding and personal engagement.
-Social dynamics take on new importance, and teachers support healthy group interaction through collaborative projects, artistic expression, and open dialogue
+Social dynamics take on new importance, and teachers support healthy group interaction through collaborative projects, artistic expression, and open dialogue.

 The 8th Grade Project